fulcanelly/neogen/README.md

 neogen is a code generation tool for `neogma`, focused on automating and streamlining the development of Neo4j object-graph mappings (OGMs).
 It facilitates efficient model generation, relationship setup, and method creation, while ensuring type safety in Neo4j-based projects.

+## What problems does it solve ?
+ - Relations validation:
+ - Efficiency - neogma introduces great type safety, hints but with it requires more editing: if one property changes - you would need to edit two declaration, neogen tries to solve this issue
+ - Structure

 ## Motivation

 Developed with inspiration from Ruby on Rails' `rails g`, neogen eliminates the repetitive and error-prone aspects of manual Neo4j OGM setup in `neogma`.
 Its primary goal is to enhance development efficiency and accuracy in managing Neo4j database schemas and relationships.